 PATIENCE.
 “Basketball is a fast-paced game, but people don’t understand how patient you have to be in the sport – not only during every game but as far as waiting for your time.
 You have to understand and trust the process so that when your chance comes, you’re ready.”

 HARD WORK AND VISION.
 “Hard work will bring you success.”
 Vince always had a clear vision that he worked towards.
-Coming to the Philippines it was clear that he wanted to play in the professional league and Ateneo was a stepping stone to get there.
-During his first year, his one goal was to make it into the team–and he did.
+Coming to the Philippines it was clear that he wanted to play in the professional league and Ateneo was a stepping stone to getting there.
+During his first year, his one goal was to make it into the team—and he did.
 He also wrote on his phone “I want to be a starter for the Blue Eagles, I want to win a championship next season.”
-This kept his vision top-of-mind and made it clear what he had to work for.
+This kept his vision top of mind and made it clear what he had to work for.